 To configure MFA for your account

-- Click the icon in the upper-right corner of the USM Central web user interface (UI) and select Profile.
+- At the bottom of the expanded pane of the USM Central web user interface (UI), hover over the icon and select Profile.

 Click Enable Multi-Factor Authentication.